-■ The sum of Manhattan distance for the following position is 4.
+The sum of Manhattan distance between the board on the left and the goal board on the right is 4.

 However it takes much more than 4 slides to reach the goal.

 Fringe (1/2)

 - A fringe is the arrangement of a subset of tiles, and may include the empty cell, by treating tiles not selected don't-care. - Don't-cared tiles are indistinguishable within themselves. - The subset of tiles selected is called a pattern.